maxio-com/stoplight-platform-api-docs/portal/content/introduction/about-the-api/webhooks.md

 For initial testing, there are a number of options that you can use.

-Before you have a publicly accessible endpoint available, or if you just are looking at webhook for troubleshooting - we suggest using a tool like https://webhook.site/.
-Webhook.site provides a temporary URL that Advanced Billing may send messages to, allowing you to view them easily within their application.
+Before you have a publicly accessible endpoint available, or if you just are looking at webhook for troubleshooting - we suggest using a tool like [Webhook.site](https://webhook.site), which provides a temporary URL that Advanced Billing may send messages to, allowing you to view them easily within their application.
 The "bins" are temporary.
 This can provide quick insight into the content or headers Advanced Billing will be sending.

 Advanced Billing webhooks provide a test method that will send a simple message to any single webhook URL you specify.
 This test message is useful for verifying connectivity between your URL and Advanced Billing.